cdecan/Group-22/Sprint6Updates2.md

 ### 2. What is the progress so far

-created and assigned cards on the scrumboard, created the book_listing function, made changes so that it fits the criteria
+created and assigned cards on the scrumboard, created the book_listing function, made changes so that it fits the criteria, merged other pull requests.

 ### 3. Any difficulties